nomad-coe/greenX/GX-TimeFrequency/README.md

 `test_name.f90` should accept some input parameter/s, make a library call and write the result to file. `test_name.py` should provide the input parameters (the simplest way is to write to file), execute the binary built from `test_name.f90`, parse the result and make the assertions.
-This imples the reference results should also be stored in `test_name.py`.
+This implies the reference results should also be stored in `test_name.py`.

 `test_name.py` *must* define the binary name, by convention `test_name.exe`